iLucasPires/base_camp/README.md

 ## My Experience

-I completed the 42 Basecamp in 2021.
-I had a great experience and learned a lot.
-I learned how to program in C, how to use the Unix operating system, and how to use the Git version control system.
-I also learned how to work in a team and how to help others.
+I completed the 42 Basecamp in 2022. and it was amazing experience.
+I learned a lot of new things and met a lot of new people.
+I learned how to program in C , how to use the Unix operating system, and how to use the Git version control system.
+I also learned how to communicate with other people and how to work in a team.
 I learned how to learn and how to teach.
-I learned how to be a better programmed.
+I learned how to solve problems and how to think critically.
+I learned how to be a better person.
+I learned how to be a better programmer.